In the following section, we answer questions that are frequently

 A number of mechanisms in MySQL Cluster require distributed coordination among the data nodes.
 These distributed algorithms and protocols include global checkpointing, DDL (schema) changes, and node restart handling.
-To make this coordination simpler, the data nodes “elect” one of their number to be a “master”.
-There is no user-facing mechanism for influencing this selection, which is is completely automatic; the fact that it is automatic is a key part of MySQL Cluster's internal architecture.
+To make this coordination simpler, the data nodes “elect” one of their number to act as leader.
+(This node was once referred to as a “master”, but this terminology was dropped to avoid confusion with master server in MySQL Replication.)
+There is no user-facing mechanism for influencing this selection, which is completely automatic; the fact that it is automatic is a key part of MySQL Cluster's internal architecture.

-When a node acts as a master for any of these mechanisms, it is usually the point of coordination for the activity, and the other nodes act as “servants”, carrying out their parts of the activity as directed by the master.
-If the node acting as master fails, then the remaining nodes elect a new master.
-Tasks in progress that were being coordinated by the old master may either fail or be continued by the new master, depending on the actual mechanism involved.
+When a node acts as the “leader” for any of these mechanisms, it is usually the point of coordination for the activity, and the other nodes act as “followers”, carrying out their parts of the activity as directed by the leader.
+If the node acting as leader fails, then the remaining nodes elect a new leader.
+Tasks in progress that were being coordinated by the old leader may either fail or be continued by the new leader, depending on the actual mechanism involved.

 It is possible for some of these different mechanisms and

-protocols to have different master nodes, but in general the
+protocols to have different leader nodes, but in general the

-same master is chosen for all of them.
+same leader is chosen for all of them.
 The node indicated as the

 MySQL Cluster is supported on most Unix-like operating systems.
 Beginning with MySQL Cluster NDB 7.1.3, MySQL Cluster is also supported in production on Microsoft Windows operating systems.

 For more detailed information concerning the level of support which is offered for MySQL Cluster on various operating system versions, operating system distributions, and hardware platforms, please refer to http://www.mysql.com/support/supportedplatforms/cluster.html.